wormhole-foundation/example-token-bridge-relayer/relayer/README.md

 npm run start-relayer
 ```

+Note: The `tokenBridgeRelayer.json` file is also used by the Off-Chain Price Relayer process.

 ## Price Relayer

 Before starting the off-chain price relayer process, copy the sample environment file (this `.env` file is shared with the off-chain message relayer process):